Xilinx/mlir-aie/AIEDialect.md

 ```

 This operation uses a lock.
 A lock can be acquired with a value, or release with a value.
 This should be understood as a "blocking" operation.
+This lock must appear in a parent op
+where the tile can be determined (A CoreOp, a ShimDMAOp, or a MemOp).

 #### Attributes: